Skatteetaten/openshift-reference-springboot-server-multids/README.md

 at runtime.
 These environment variables contains the paths of the properties files that contains the connection information for each individual schema.
 See the Main-class for an example of these properties are read and made available to spring.

+The example should work with both Oracle and Postgres.
+The provided docker-compose.yml file in the root folder can be used to spin up a couple of databases for the example to run locally.